Transform Your Vocal Into Something Completely Different

 Levels

 Controls the amount of level transformation.
 It is available via the first graph, which defines the level adjustment for each harmonic.
 The plugin first detects the pitch of the sound, say 100Hz.
 You can then adjust the gain for each harmonic.
-The first harmonic is fundamental – the 100Hz, 2nd is 200Hz, 3rd 300Hz, etc. The power-of-2 harmonics are highlighted in the graph because these correspond to octaves (the most natural harmonics).
+The first harmonic is fundamental - the 100Hz, 2nd the 200Hz, 3rd 300Hz, etc. The power-of-2 harmonics are highlighted in the graph because these correspond to octaves (the most natural harmonics).

 Synthesis

 Controls the amount of the synthesized signal.
 It is available via the second graph, which defines the level for each synthesized harmonic.
 The plugin first detects the pitch of the sound, say 100Hz.
 You can then adjust the level for each harmonic to be synthesized.
-The first harmonic is fundamental – the 100Hz, 2nd is 200Hz, 3rd 300Hz, etc. The power-of-2 harmonics are highlighted in the graph because these correspond to octaves (the most natural harmonics).
+The first harmonic is fundamental - the 100Hz, 2nd the 200Hz, 3rd 300Hz, etc. The power-of-2 harmonics are highlighted in the graph because these correspond to octaves (the most natural harmonics).

 Notes

 Controls the amount of the synthesized signal for pitch-shifted frequencies.
 It is available via the third graph, which defines the level for each synthesized frequency.
 The plugin first detects the pitch of the sound, say 100Hz.
 You can then adjust the level for each frequency for synthesizing.
-The highlighted frequency in the middle corresponds to the current pitch, the fundamental frequency.
+The highlighted frequency in the middle corresponds to the fundamental frequency's current pitch.
 Then, there are 2 octaves below and above.
 We highlighted them.
 You can use them as a high-quality octave / subharmonic generator.
 For the purpose of this tutorial, we will just deal with the notes graph.

 As you can see in the picture below, we have increased the values of certain bands and marked them in red.
-The basics are marked as “Octave -2” and “Octave -1”.
+The basics are "Octave -2" and "Octave -1".
 Those will be increased to the max as well as the 8th band in the row.
-To spice things up a bit we will automate the level of the 20th band, which gives a bit higher sound.
+To spice things up a bit, we will automate the level of the 20th band, which gives a bit higher sound.

 So after setting all of that, and with the full WET mix, let's hear how the vocal sounds now.